Yu-Shiba-Rusinov states in the s-wave superconducting kagome Hubbard model: Self-consistent Bogoliubov-de Gennes calculations

-In the present work, by numerically solving the self-consistent BdG equations, we systematically investigate the properties of the YSR state in an $s-$wave superconducting kagome Hubbard model.
-[Notice that the related system can be realized due to the proximity effect by constructing an artificial kagome lattice on top of an $s-$wave superconductor~\cite{lin2022,farinacci2023}.]
-Our numerical results demonstrate the first-order phase transition related to the formation of the YSR states with the two critical spin-magnetic interactions $J_{\rm c1}$ and $J_{\rm c2}$ corresponding to the metastable zero-energy YSR states.
-Parameters of the transition are significantly affected by the superconducting coupling strength $g$ and the chemical potential $\mu$ (i.e., by singularities in the energy-spectrum structure of the kagome lattice).
-The minimal stable energy of the YSR state is non-zero when the chemical potential approaches the single-particle energies of the VHS, DP, and FB.
+In the present work, by numerically solving the BdG equations in a self-consistent manner, we systematically investigate the properties of the YSR states in an $s-$wave superconducting kagome model.
+Our numerical results demonstrate that the system undergoes a first-order transition when increasing the superconductor-impurity coupling $J$.
+The related hysteresis loop of this transition appears in the interval $J_{\rm c1} \leq J \leq J_{\rm c2}$, where $J_{\rm c1},J_{\rm c2}$ correspond to the metastable zero-energy YSR states.
+However, the minimal YSR energy of the stable branch (i.e., the branch with the minimal free energy) is nonzero.
+In addition, the local pair potential of the stable branch exhibits a significant suppression near the impurity, with a jump at the transition point and the related $0$-$\pi$ phase shift, in agreement with the results reported previously for the square and triangular lattices~\cite{salkola1997, glodzik2018}.
+Characteristics of the first-order transition are essentially dependent on the chemical potential $\mu$ and, thus, sensitive to the VHS, DP, and FB of the kagome energy spectrum.

-The paper is organized as follows.
-In Sec.~\ref{theory}, we outline the formalism of the self-consistent BdG equations for the $s$-wave superconducting kagome Hubbard model with a magnetic impurity.
-In Sec.~\ref{results} we first discuss numerical results obtained for the related kagome lattice at zero spin-magnetic coupling $J=0$.
-Then, using this data as a reference, we proceed to the calculations of the local pair potential in the vicinity of the impurity, the corresponding YSR energy, and the system free energy as functions of $J$ for different values of $g$ and $\mu$.
-Our conclusions are given in Sec.~\ref{conclusions}.